 II.
 DEFERRED GIFTS

-The term deferred gifts or planned gifts primarily refers to a) bequests, whereby the donor used the asset during his/her lifetime and the charity receives the asset at the donor’s death and b) life income gifts, whereby a donor makes a gift today and receives a stream of income for life and upon the donor’s death the nonprofit has the use of the remainder value of the gift.
+The term deferred gifts or planned gifts primarily refers to a) bequests, whereby the donor used the asset during his/her lifetime, and the charity receives the asset at the donor’s death and b) life income gifts, whereby a donor makes a gift today and receives a stream of income for life, and upon the donor’s death the nonprofit has the use of the remainder value of the gift.

 B. Charitable Remainder Trusts

-C. Qualified Retirement Plans – Qualified retirement plans such as 401(k)’s, 403(b)’s, qualified pension plans, profit sharing plans and Keogh plans are often ideal planned giving.
-There are three basic methods of transferring retirement assets to the Omicron Delta Kappa Foundation:
+D. Qualified Retirement Plans – Qualified retirement plans such as 401(k)’s, 403(b)’s, qualified pension plans, profit sharing plans, and Keogh plans are often ideal planned gifts.
+There are three basic methods of transferring retirement assets to the Society:

 3. Transfer to a Charitable Remainder Trust – The guidelines for this type of gift are similar to transferring other assets to a Charitable Remainder as noted in part 1, early withdrawal penalties may be imposed if a donor transfers the assets prior to age 59 1/2.